 - multisite-subdirectory.com – WordPress Multisite using subdirectories

-The configuration files contain inline documentation throughout and are structured in a way to reduce duplicate directives, which are common across multiple sites.
-This should allow you to quickly create new sites with sensible defaults out of the box, which can be customized as required.
+Before diving into this configuration, we recommend double-checking that you have the latest version of MySQL by referencing the tutorial in chapter 2 of this guide.
+Once that’s confirmed, you’ll see that the configuration files contain inline documentation throughout and are structured in a way to reduce duplicate directives, which are common across multiple WordPress configurations.
+This should allow you to quickly create new WordPress sites with sensible defaults out of the box, which can be customized as required.

 Usage